-New penalties are now in effect for the possession and discharge of illegal fireworks in Burien.
-A new “social host” ordinance is also now in effect, which places responsibility for the discharge fireworks on to the property owner where discharge of fireworks occurs.
+The City of Burien wants to remind community members that the possession and discharge of illegal fireworks carries penalties.
+A “social host” ordinance is also in place, which places responsibility for the discharge fireworks on to the property owner where discharge of fireworks occurs.

 - $500 for the first violation.